You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: Fall & Spring

 In this course, Relay students will learn about the fundamental concepts of early childhood education and begin to explore and understand their own identities as early childhood educators.
 Relay students will learn to apply research and theory about child development as the foundation for developmentally appropriate practices and lesson plans related to emergent language and literacy.
-In particular, Relay students will explore the science of reading and build knowledge of the connections between the components of word recognition and language comprehension.
-Additionally, students will explore research-based practices to implement responsive social student instruction.
-Relay students will apply their learning in their classroom by creating and maintaining an inclusive and developmentally appropriate learning environment for students from birth through age 8.
+In particular, Relay students will analyze, evaluate, and implement evidence-based literacy approaches to support students’ development of word recognition and language comprehension.
+Relay students will also incorporate social studies instruction and plan ways to collaborate with caregivers and their communities.
+Finally, they will analyze and practice implementing literacy assessments to inform their instructional planning.

 ECE-502: Development of a Responsive Early Childhood Classroom